Pietro Camporese the Younger: Biography

 Pietro’s façade for the Palazzo Wedekind on the Piazza Colonna dates from 1838.
 To what was then a pontifical post office, he added a Renaissance Revival front and attached a portico of 16 Ionic columns supporting a terrace.
 12 of the columns came from the Porticus Augusta (late 1st century BC) excavated at Veii in 1812–17, but accents at the centre and ends of the colonnade give it a 16th-century character as much as an antiquarian one.
 The real success of the design lies in the way that the ‘stoa’ gives new sense to the urban space of the piazza, dramatizing its relationship to the column of Marcus Aurelius and Via del Corso beyond while providing more shelter for public activity.

-In the design of the Istituto di Belle Arti (1845) for Pope Gregory XVI, Pietro again tried to draw advantage from a difficult urban situation.
+In the design of the Accademia di Belle Arti di Roma (1845) for Pope Gregory XVI, Pietro again tried to draw advantage from a difficult urban situation.
 With its back to the River Tiber and its front on the narrow Via di Ripetta, the building embraces the street through the horseshoe plan at the centre of the façade and in turn enlivens an otherwise monotonous and confining street contour.
 The design fails in its detailing, however, which lacks the grandeur appropriate to the plan and is executed in the poorest materials.
 In that regard, the impoverishment of the papacy in recent years could no longer support the standards that the Camporese family had once championed.
 The same could be said of his reconstruction of the Ospedale degli Orfanelli on the Piazza Capranica, with its plain stuccoed façades and courtyard arches of brick in thin beds of mortar.

 In the early 1870s Pietro was put in charge of the commission planning the expansion of the city as the new capital of a united Italy.
 As president of the Accademia di San Luca, he also served on the jury for the design of the façade of Florence Cathedral.